top of page

 Search Results

-43 results found with an empty search
+46 results found with an empty search

 • 25 Fun Summer Activities In and Around Millerton, NY

 Looking to soak up the last bits of summer in a small town that feels like it’s straight out of a Hallmark movie?
 Whether you're visiting Millerton for a weekend escape or lucky enough to live nearby, this guide is packed with local gems—canoe rides, vineyard picnics, outdoor markets, and just the right dose of nostalgia.
-Here are 25 fun and memorable ways to enjoy summer in and around Millerton before the season fades into fall. 🌄 Outdoor Adventures Zip line at Catamount Adventure Park – Fly through the trees on the longest zip line in the U.S. for an unforgettable thrill.
+Here are 25 fun and memorable ways to enjoy summer in and around Millerton before the season fades into fall. 🌄Outdoor Adventures Zip line at Catamount Adventure Park – Fly through the trees on the longest zip line in the U.S. for an unforgettable thrill.
 Canoe or simply relax at Rudd Pond – Quiet, scenic, and ideal for a morning on the water.
 Hike through the Steep Rock Preserve railroad tunnel – A shaded trail leading through a 235-foot hand-blasted tunnel from the 1870s.
 Explore the trails at Sharon Audubon Center – Perfect for spotting turtles, owls, and quiet forest views.
 Try your hand at clay shooting at Orvis Sandanona – The oldest permitted shooting preserve in the country.
-Photo: Orvis Sandanona 🎭 Arts, Culture & Entertainment Catch a live show at Sharon Playhouse – Summer musicals, comedies, and community favorites light up the stage all season long.
+Photo: Orvis Sandanona 🎭Arts, Culture & Entertainment Catch a live show at Sharon Playhouse – Summer musicals, comedies, and community favorites light up the stage all season long.
 Watch a movie under the stars at Four Brothers Drive-In – Retro charm, on-site mini golf, and even a vintage trailer rental if you want to stay the night.
 Dance the night away at Hy’s Lounge – A local favorite for live music, dancing, and the famous fried chicken.
-Explore a local creative class – Pottery, painting, even botanical dye workshops—we rounded up some of our favorite places to take lessons in this blog .
+Explore a local creative class – Pottery, painting, even botanical dye workshops—we rounded up some of our favorite places to take lessons in this blog.
 Experience an artful escape at Race Brook Lodge – Check their event calendar for music, markets, and community happenings.
-Photo: Four Brothers Drive In 🍷 Sip, Stroll & Dine Outdoors Picnic at Millbrook Vineyards & Winery – Bring a blanket, pick up a bottle, and enjoy the vineyard views.
+Photo: Four Brothers Drive In 🍷Sip, Stroll & Dine Outdoors Picnic at Millbrook Vineyards & Winery – Reserve a table, pick up a bottle, and enjoy the vineyard views.
 Try a cider tasting at Rose Hill Farm – Their orchard-based cider flights are a refreshing summer treat.
-Stroll the Wethersfield Estate & Garden – One of the most stunning hidden gems in the region or explore another nearby garden .
+Stroll the Wethersfield Estate & Garden – One of the most stunning hidden gems in the region or explore another nearby garden.
 Dine outside at a local favorite – Whether it’s sidewalk seating on Main Street or vineyard views at sunset, Millerton has plenty of great spots for an open-air meal.
-(We rounded up our top picks here ).
-Photo: Millbrook Vineyards & Winery 🧺 Farms, Markets & Family Fun Pick peaches or early apples at Rose Hill Farm – Check their picking schedule for what’s in season.
+(We rounded up our top picks here).
+Photo: Millbrook Vineyards & Winery 🧺Farms, Markets & Family Fun Pick peaches or early apples at Rose Hill Farm – Check their picking schedule for what’s in season.
 Visit the Millerton Farmers Market (Saturdays) – Stock up on fresh produce, bread, flowers, and handmade treats.
 Take the kids to the Trevor Zoo in Millbrook – The only zoo in the U.S. located at a high school.
 Play mini golf and grab ice cream at Kelly’s Creamery – Don’t skip the food truck—it’s worth it.
-Photo: Kelly's Creamery 🛍️ Shop, Stroll & Discover Millerton Browse the antique shops – From vintage signs to farmhouse finds, treasure hunters will feel right at home.
+Photo: Kelly's Creamery 🛍️Shop, Stroll & Discover Millerton Browse the antique shops – From vintage signs to farmhouse finds, treasure hunters will feel right at home.
 Get lost in the aisles of the local bookstore – Find your next summer read, cozy gift, or thoughtful kids’ book.
 Pick up something for your home – Whether it’s handmade pottery or a cozy throw, there’s plenty of home inspiration here.
 Grab a treat or two – Ice cream, coffee, cookies, or caramels—this town loves its sweets.
 Find the perfect gift – Local shops are stocked with one-of-a-kind finds for any occasion (including “just because”).
-Photo: Millerton Antiques Center 🚗 Bonus Mini-Road Trip Ideas Spend a day in Hudson, Rhinebeck, or Great Barrington – Each under an hour away and packed with food, indie shops, and art galleries.
-Join a weekend event or festival – Keep an eye on local listings for pop-up markets, summer music, or art shows happening in and around town. 💡 Pro Tip: Bring comfy walking shoes, a reusable tote bag for market finds, and a blanket for spontaneous picnics or winery hangs.
+Photo: Millerton Antiques Center 🚗Bonus Mini-Road Trip Ideas Spend a day in Hudson, Rhinebeck, or Great Barrington – Each under an hour away and packed with food, indie shops, and art galleries.
+Join a weekend event or festival – Keep an eye on local listings for pop-up markets, summer music, or art shows happening in and around town. 💡Pro Tip: Bring comfy walking shoes, a reusable tote bag for market finds, and a blanket for spontaneous picnics or winery hangs.
 August days can get hot—stay hydrated and take your time.
 Millerton may be small, but it packs a lot of summer magic.
 From early morning adventures to sunset vineyard hangs, it’s the kind of place that makes you want to slow down, explore a little deeper, and come back again next weekend.

 • Exploring Local Farms and Markets in Millerton: A Fresh and Flavorful Guide